alexkisielewicz/quiz-game/README.md

 ### Wireframes - [View all wireframes - PDF file](https://github.com/alexkisielewicz/quiz-game/tree/main/docs/wireframes_pp2.pdf)

-Page is designed in well known scrolling page style that users like.
-It provides fast access to information and immerses user in the story.
-Navigation bar is always visible in the viewport, that reduces number of clicks to reach desirable content.
-Website consists of following sections:
+Page is designed in very simple way.
+All pages display gun barell and the content is located in it's opening in the center of the screen.
+The content is changed dynamicaly by JavaScript manipulating DOM.

 ## Start screen